grafana/agent/docs/sources/flow/getting-started/opentelemetry-to-lgtm-stack.md

 }
 ```

-To use Prometheus with basic-auth, which is required with GrafanaCloud Prometheus, you must configure the [prometheus.remote_write][] component.
-You can get the Prometheus configuration from the Prometheus **Details** page in the [GrafanaCloud Portal][]:
+To use Prometheus with basic-auth, which is required with Grafana Cloud Prometheus, you must configure the [prometheus.remote_write][] component.
+You can get the Prometheus configuration from the Prometheus **Details** page in the [Grafana Cloud Portal][]:

 ![](../../../assets/getting-started/prometheus-config.png)